EORI vs VAT Numbers

 VAT Number: Issued by HMRC for businesses registered for VAT, this identifies your tax status for value-added tax purposes in the UK.
 Format: GB + 9 digits (e.g. GB123456789).

-How EORI vs VAT Numbers Works in UK Logistics
+How do EORI and VAT numbers work in UK logistics?

 Post-January 2021, UK businesses trading with EU member states and other non-UK territories must register for an EORI number before customs documentation can be processed.
-Your EORI appears on:
+Your EORI appears on all cross-border shipment paperwork and customs submissions.

 • Custom Entry Forms (CEF) and import/export declarations